konjoinfinity/konjoexpress/planning/planning.md

 Community has to be created by a user.
 Meet can only exist if the community exists, has to be created by a user.
+When a user joins a community, the user is added to the community property (users) and the community is added to the user property (communities).